It's game night, and the characters want to have some fun. Why not do it with a classic board game?

-- Red Dwarf: Samsara starts with Rimmer and Lister playing a game called Mine-opoly (A JMC branded version of monopoly).
-Instead of passing 'go', you pass 'Blast off!', there are squares with 'oil' and 'fuel'.
-Cards include 'Fuel taxs, miss three goes', 'Free fuel'.
+- Red Dwarf: "Samsara" starts with Rimmer and Lister playing a game called Mine-opoly (a JMC-branded version of Monopoly).
+Instead of passing 'go', you pass 'Blast off!'
+There are squares with 'oil' and 'fuel'.
+Cards include 'Fuel taxes, miss three goes' and 'free fuel'.
 Instead of houses, players build space stations.

 - Star Trek:

 - Star Trek: The Next Generation features Strategema, where two players compete to claim territory on rotating holographic boards (somewhat similar to Go).
 Data attempts to play and learns that his ability to execute countless calculations per second don't match up against the skills of Sirna Kolrami, a noted master.
 Data realizes he can't win by traditional methods, so he plays to counter Kolrami move for move until Kolrami quits in frustration and Data wins by default.

 - In the Star Trek: Deep Space Nine episode "Move Along Home", some aliens play a complicated board game where the levels are called "shaps" and you shout, "Allamaraine!" at a certain point.
 Sisko, Dax, Kira, and Bashir end up sucked into the game.